zrebec/ZTMWebDeveloper/README.md

 - #js - For all questions javascript
 - #dev-resources - Myself and others share interesting articles and tools we find.
 Great way to stay up to date in the industry
-- #alumni - Ask graduates of this course questions
+- #alumni - Ask graduates about this course questions
 - #womenintech - For the female coders out there
 - #job-hunting - Anything related to finding a job as a developer
 - #code100 - To join a community of students dedicated to code every day for 100 days.
 You can join anytime.